-13. State the amounts and percentages of admitted assets held in the largest 10 equity interests (including investments in the shares of mutual funds, preferred stocks, publicly traded equity securities, and other equity securities, and excluding money market and bond mutual funds listed in part six, sections 2(f) and (g) of the Purposes and Procedures Manual of the NAIC Securities Valuation Office as exempt or Class 1).
+13. State the amounts and percentages of admitted assets held in the largest 10 equity interests (including equity funds that qualify individually as of the largest equity interest and a look-through of investments in the shares of non-diversified mutual funds and ETFs, preferred stocks, publicly traded equity securities, and other equity securities, and excluding SVO-identified U.S. direct obligations/full faith and credit exempts list of money market mutual funds, SVO-identified ETFs, and SVO-identified fund investments with underlying characteristics of fixed income instruments, which do not contain underlying equities and that are outlined within the Purposes and Procedures Manual of the NAIC Investment Analysis Office.